monikase/AI_Ethics/Fairness_Implementation_Playbook/2_OIT.md

 In AI development, fairness does not fail due to lack of intent, it fails due to lack of coordination.

 While team-level practices (e.g., Scrum) enable fairness locally, organizations often struggle to scale fairness consistently across multiple teams, products, and decision-makers.
-Without shared governance, teams adopt conflicting fairness definitions, duplicate work, and escalate unresolved trade-offs—creating fragmentation instead of alignment.
+Without shared governance, teams adopt conflicting fairness definitions, duplicate work, and escalate unresolved trade-offs creating fragmentation instead of alignment.

 This creates a second critical gap.